 Specifically, our plans include creating online/virtual content for families that may include story time for younger ages, STEM discovery for older children and teens as well as book clubs for teens and adults.
 We will supply training and programming support for volunteer libraries and Native American libraries within the district.
 Another facet of our plans includes providing beneficial state programs for libraries that do not have the resources or staff to send to the training.
 We will also continue to supply patron training for basic technology classes with our mobile computer lab.

-Be sure to check the Event Calendar for the days and times where these and other programs will be still taking place.
+Be sure to check the Event Calendar for the days and times of future programs!.

 Alone we can do so little; together we can do so much.

-Navajo County Library District (NCLD) will be hosting a Leap into Science workshop at Heber-Overgaard Rim Community Library.
-We will be showing science activities based on shadow and light to be viewed during the “open house” workshop and providing take home kits for families to replicate the science activities at home.
-Join us on June 9th from 11-3 pm.
-The library is located at 3404 Mustang Ave.
-Heber, AZ 85928
+Navajo County Library District (NCLD) hosted a Leap into Science workshop at Heber-Overgaard Rim Community Library on June 9th, 2021 from 11-3 pm.
+We showed science activities based on shadow and light, which were viewed during the “open house” workshop and provided take-home kits for families to replicate the science activities at home.

 Leap into Science is a nationwide program, developed by The Franklin Institute, that integrates open-ended science activities with children's books, designed for children ages 3-10 and their families.
 We empower educators to offer programs in community settings like libraries, museums, and out-of-school time programs to engage underserved audiences in accessible and familiar settings.